IPEC 501. Foundations of Interprofessional Practice. 1 Hour.

 IPEC 516.
 Community-based Care Coordination.
 3 Hours.

-Semester course; 3 lecture hours, delivered online.
+Semester course; 3 lecture hours (delivered online).
 3 credits.
-Prerequisites: IPEC 514 and IPEC 515.
+Prerequisites: IPEC 511, IPEC 512, IPC 513, IPEC 514 and IPEC 515.
+Enrollment is restricted to students in the care coordination certificate program.
 Emphasizes the value of maintaining a primary care provider and connecting the patient with appropriate community resources.
 Emphasis will be on the patient-centered medical home model of health care delivery, which provides an environment conducive to direct coordination of a patient’s primary care with a special focus on effective care transitions.
 Discusses concepts of advanced care planning, medication management and patient engagement from the outpatient perspective.
 Identifies how to differentiate high-risk patient populations and provide effective transitions of care within community settings.
 Introduces concepts of population health and the role of the family in care of the patient.

 IPEC 525.
 Mindfulness Practices for Health Care Professionals: Clinical Applications.
 1 Hour.

 Semester course; 16 hours (lecture/seminar).
 1 credit.
 Open to health care professional students in good standing (e.g. students in the schools of Dentistry, Nursing, Medicine, Pharmacy, Allied Health Professions or Social Work or in the programs of dental hygiene or clinical psychology).
 This course will allow a qualified health care professional student the opportunity to participate in a variety of mindfulness practices and learn their applications to clinical practice.